altiore/form/README.md

 ## Why?

 To simplify and speed up work with forms.
-If you are tired of the terribly slow forms of React
+If you are tired of the terribly slow forms of React and tired to write the same things again and again

 ## Installation: